OpenNebula/docker-machine-opennebula/README.md

   * New CD/DVD Drive (Datastore ISO File): select the Boot2Docker ISO.
 Make sure you check *Connect At Power On*.
   * New Hard disk: select the desired capacity for the Docker scratch data.
   * Do **not** specify a network, remove it if one was added automatically.

-**Note**: All the above steps will not be necessary in OpenNebula 5.0, as the new integration with the OpenNebula MarketPlace will automate that task in just a click!

 In OpenNebula, you will need to import the template and the desired networks, using the create Host dialog.
 Make sure you make the network type `ipv4`.